earthastronaut/django-docker-boilerplate/README.md

 1. Create a user, can use this handy script `/webserver/scripts/create_user.sh me strongpassword`
 1. Start the containers `docker-compose up` (or `cmd up`)
 1. Go to [localhost:8000](http://localhost:8000) to view!

+# Starting a Project

+I recommend starting from this and removing the databases backends you are not using.